totoantibes/LumixCameraAscomDriver/README.md

 The driver allows to set the speed, iso and format of the camera transfers the image (Raw or JPG) on the PC and exposes the image array in RGB to the calling program.
-This will create a 16bit image regardless of what the transfer format waas.
+This will create a 16bit image regardless of what the transfer format was.
 Note that the driver will force the camera to store RAW and Fine JPG.

 It relies on DCRaw to handle the Raw format, or the native VB.NET imaging for JPG Images are then translated into Tiff and then passed to the image array.